Falkner Street: Topography

 Falkner Street runs from Hope Street in the west to Grove Street in the east, where it is broken by the Liverpool Women's Hospital.
 Only short sections remain between that point and Crown Street, when its course resumes until reaching the junction of Smithdown Lane and Overbury Street.
 Along this latter stretch it forms the southern boundary of Crown Street Park, the site of Liverpool's first railway station.

+History

+Prior to being fully developed, the street was originally known as Crabtree Lane.